mozilla/mozillaclubs/designresources/README.md

   2. Share design resources for other club leaders to use.
   3. File issues with your design requests for the community design group, find collaborators, or find design tasks to tackle.

 Anyone can take (or make) a design issue, as long as it is related to Mozilla Clubs!
+Learn how to collaborate to this Repo in the [CONTRIBUTING]https://github.com/mozilla/mozillaclubs/blob/master/designresources/CONTRIBUTING.md file.

 ## Terms of use